At Yale, Kavanaugh stayed out of debates at a time of many

 In some ways, Kavanaugh was like many Yale students of his time: a product of a high-powered East Coast prep school who majored in history, then Yale’s most popular major, and headed for law school after graduating in 1987.
 Interviews with more than a dozen people who knew him in college and Yale Law School draw a portrait of a serious, but not showy student and sports lover whose drive and competitiveness helped him both on the court and in the classroom.

 But Kavanaugh’s Yale experience wasn’t entirely typical.

-Kavanaugh, who grew up in suburban Bethesda, Maryland, has said he came to realize he was headed down a different philosophical path than many of his classmates.
+Kavanaugh, who grew up in Bethesda, Maryland, has said he came to realize he was headed down a different philosophical path than many of his classmates.
 At Yale Law, he repeatedly found himself siding with conservative Supreme Court Chief Justice William Rehnquist, he recalled in a speech last year to the right-leaning American Enterprise Institute.

 The White House declined to comment for this story.
 The Senate Judiciary Committee is scheduled to begin hearings on the nomination Tuesday.

 Classmates don’t recall Kavanaugh as outspoken about his views — “I knew him more as a sports fan than a fan of any political agenda,” says law school friend Jonathan Franklin — and therefore not inclined to take sides in campus controversies such as a 1984 clerical and technical workers’ strike that closed dining halls for weeks.